 Did you know that 1 in 20 cancers in the UK are linked to being overweight?
 How will our research empower people to protect themselves against cancer, in the context of a rising obesity epidemic?

 Over the next 20 years the increase in obesity is expected to result in around 670,000 new cases of cancer.
 By 2035, 72% of UK adults are predicted to be overweight or obese (up from 62% in 2014), with many being from low income households.

 Through our research we are:

-- Identifying those individuals most at risk by better characterising observable features associated with obesity related cancer.
+- Identifying those individuals most at risk by better characterising the type and timing of excess weight associated with obesity related cancer.

-- Evaluating the effectiveness of different communication approaches to support weight gain prevention programmes, and how this can suport weight gain interventions in different populations.
+- Evaluating the effectiveness of different approaches to support weight loss and weight gain prevention programmes, and how these can be used in different populations.

 The research in this programme will be supported by the Informatics & Data Sciences crossing-cutting theme.